-The Basic Code Enforcement course provides training designed to prepare students for final proficiency testing through the Code Enforcement Association of Texas (CEAT).
-During the course, participants cover topics to include constitutional protections as well as authority granted by Texas law, procedural information surrounding the proper administration of local code compliance programs and best practice guidelines established by the Texas Department of State Health Services.
+The Basic Code Enforcement course provides training designed to prepare students for final proficiency testing through the Texas Department of Licensing and Regulation (TDLR).
+During the course, participants cover topics to include constitutional protections as well as authority granted by Texas law, procedural information surrounding the proper administration of local code compliance programs and best practice guidelines.
 Training covering a range of topics includes; housing, construction, property maintenance, occupancy levels, and both electrical and fire safety.
 Zoning codes and proper signage regulations covering agricultural, residential and industrial zones are also included.
-Training provided to law enforcement officials covers the proper documentation of violations, the collection of evidence, interviewing, photography, and courtroom testimony.
-Once the course is completed participants will have met all requirements necessary to schedule and sit for the State of Texas Code Enforcement Officer exam arranged through CEAT.
-All exam fees associated with certification testing are collected by CEAT once a testing date is arranged.
+Once the course is completed participants will have met education requirements necessary to take the State of Texas Code Enforcement Officer exam.
+A certificate of completion will be issued and the student may then apply to TDLR to take the Code Enforcement Officer exam.

 There are no prerequisites for this course.

 TopicsAbandoned and junk vehicles +Dangerous building abatement +High weeds and trash +Home occupations +Legal aspects +Minimum housing standards +Sign regulations +Zoning

 - Code Enforcement Officers

 - Law Enforcement Officers

 - County Personnel

 Government Programs, Certifications and AccreditationsPost 9/11 GI Bill Benefits For information contact (877) 833-9638